 - How many sections are there in the CAT exam?

-Before moving onto the last minute CAT preparation tips and strategies, you need to have a clear idea about the new exam pattern.
-This year, the duration of the Common Admission Test has been reduced from 3 hours to 2 hours.
+Before moving on to the last minute CAT preparation tips and strategies, you need to have a clear idea about the new exam pattern.
+From 2020, the duration of the Common Admission Test has been reduced from 3 hours to 2 hours.
 While there will be 3 distinct sections (mentioned below) in the CAT 2022 exam.
 As per the updated notification, CAT 2022 exam pattern has been revised and the total number of questions was reduced from 76 to 66.
 Added to this, the total number of marks was also reduced from 228 to 198.